melboo/Parsons-Bootcamp-Web/Day_2/README.md

 ## anatonomy of an HTML tag

-- semantics in html: help us read our code easier, don’t really affect how pages are rendered.
-  - they are used by screen readers however

 - anatomy of a tag:
   - left bracket to open `<`
     - if you are writing a closing tag, then next would come a `/`